Get instant quote

 Stereolithography (SLA) and Digital Light Processing (DLP) create 3D printed objects from liquid photopolymer resin using a light source to selectively solidify each layer.
 For a broader overview, see our guide on What is SLA 3D printing?

 To ensure parts remain attached to the build platform and properly positioned during printing, SLA and DLP processes almost always require support structures.
-However, supports in resin printing serve a second critical function: they help resist suction (or “peel”) forces that occur as each cured layer separates from the vat surface.
-These forces can be significant, even for simple geometries, and without proper support, they can lead to deformation or print failure.
+However, supports in resin printing serve a second critical function: they help resist suction (or ‘peel’) forces that occur as each cured layer separates from the vat surface.

 Support structures in SLA and DLP typically appear as thin, tree-like ribs with small contact points touching the model.
 This minimizes material use and reduces post-processing marks.
-The number, placement, and structure of supports are automatically generated by software, based on the part’s geometry, orientation, and weight.
+The number, placement, and structure of supports are automatically generated by software based on the part’s geometry, orientation, and weight.

 An SLA print with support structures